Page updated 30th March 2021

 Two safe and effective coronavirus vaccines (developed by Pfizer/BioNTech and Oxford/AstraZeneca) are now available in the UK, and a third (developed by Moderna) was approved in January.
-The NHS has started the phased roll out the Pfizer and Oxford vaccines, and almost 5 million people have received their first dose.
+The NHS has started the phased roll out the Pfizer and Oxford vaccines, and around 31 million people have received their first dose.
 The Covid-19 vaccine is free and available to everyone who will benefit, starting with those most at risk.
-Clinically extremely vulnerable people - including cancer patients - and all those aged 70-74 are the fourth priority group to get the vaccine.
+Clinically extremely vulnerable people (including cancer patients), some people who are planned to start cancer treatment, and those aged 70-74 are part of the fourth priority group to get the vaccine.

 An effective vaccine will be the best way to protect cancer patients and the most vulnerable from coronavirus and is the biggest breakthrough since the pandemic began.
 It is a huge step forward in our fight against coronavirus, potentially saving tens of thousands of lives.

 We answer some of the commonly asked questions about the coronavirus vaccines and others that are in development.